niklasramo/eventti/README.md

 emitter.on('a', () => console.log('foo 2'), 'foo'); // throws an error
 ```

-#### Changing dedupe mode
+### Changing dedupe mode

 You can change the `dedupe` mode at any point after instantiaiting the emitter.
-Just directly set the mode via emitter's `dedupe` property.
+Just directly set the mode via the emitter's `dedupe` property.

 ```ts
 import { Emitter, EmitterDedupe } from 'eventti';